Non-Treating Medical Examinations

 Reissued by Council: May 23, 2013

-This Standard of Practice is intended to be in addition to the requirements or obligations on a physician agreeing to undertake a NTME under the Minor Injury Regulation or a NTME under Rules 5.41 to 5.44 of the Alberta Rules of Court.
-The physician is also expected to act in accordance with the provisions of the Minor Injury Regulation and Rules 5.41 to 5.44.
+This Standard of Practice is intended to be in addition to the requirements or obligations on a physician agreeing to undertake an NTME under the Minor Injury Regulation or an NTME under Rules 5.41 to 5.44 of the Alberta Rules of Court.
+The physician is also expected to act in accordance with the provisions of the Minor Injury Regulation and Alberta Rules of Court 5.41 to 5.44.

 - When accepting a request to perform a Non-Treating Medical Examination (hereafter referred to as “NTME”), a physician must:

 - treat the person under the same ethical obligations as would apply to any patient,

 - provide an objective and scientifically sound report, and

 - be aware of the terms of authority for the examination set out in contract, statute or Rules of Court, whichever applies.

 - When agreeing to undertake a NTME, a physician must disclose to all parties:

 - his or her involvement at any time in the medical care of the person undergoing the examination, and

 - any relationship with the third party outside of a fee for service arrangement.